Alcohol And Drug Abuse Trends In Frederick, Maryland

 Roughly 2,000 people died in Maryland from opioid overdoses in 2016, a number that’s approximately twice that from the year before.

 Addiction is a disease and can happen to anyone.
 If you are an individual struggling with addiction in the Frederick area there are multiple resources available to you.
 There are 10 treatment facilities located right in town and countless more across the state of Maryland.
-If you’re ready to end your battle with addiction, contact a dedicated treatment professional today and learn more about your options.
+If you’re ready to end your battle with addiction, contact a treatment provider today and learn more about your options.